 As Chairman, it is my responsibility, working with my fellow Board colleagues, to ensure that good standards of corporate governance are embraced throughout the Group.
 As a Board, we set clear expectations concerning the Group’s culture, values and behaviours.

 The Directors acknowledge the importance of high standards of corporate governance and, given the Group’s size and the constitution of the Board, have decided to apply the principles set out in the Corporate Governance Code for small and mid-sized companies published by the Quoted Companies Alliance (QCA) in April 2018 (‘‘QCA Code’’).

-The Board comprises five Directors; an independent Non-Executive Chairman, two full time Executive Directors and two Non-Executive Directors (three being independent, and one being a representative of the Redmile Group, and one a representative of Sofinnova Crossover 1 SLP) reflecting a blend of different experiences and backgrounds.
+The Board comprises six Directors; an independent Non-Executive Chairman, one full time Executive Director and four Non-Executive Directors (three being independent, and one being a representative of the Redmile Group, and one a representative of Sofinnova Crossover 1 SLP) reflecting a blend of different experiences and backgrounds.
 The function of the Chairman is to supervise and manage the Board and to ensure its effective control of the business.
 The Board believes that the composition of the Board brings a desirable range of skills and experience in light of the Group’s challenges and opportunities as a public company, while at the same time ensuring that no individual (or a small group of individuals) can dominate the Board’s decision-making.